Ham Balls with Brown Sugar Ham Glaze

 Step 6: Toss and Serve

-Transfer the baked ham balls to a serving dish and gently toss to coat in any glaze that pooled on the pan.
-Don’t skip this — a lot of the glaze bakes down onto the pan surface rather than the tops of the balls, and tossing redistributes it.
+Once the baked ham balls are done, place them in a serving dish and gently toss to coat in the glaze that pools on the pan.
+Trust us, it makes a difference — much of the glaze bakes down onto the pan, not the tops of the balls, and tossing mixes it.
+Garnish with glaze and serve hot.

 Serving Ideas